Structure of Chern-Simons Graviton Scattering Amplitudes from Topological Graviton Equivalence Theorem and Double Copy: Massive Graviton Scattering Amplitudes, TGRET and Double Copy

-Using the Feynman rules derived in Appendix\,\ref{app:Bnew}, we explicitly compute the four-point massive graviton scattering amplitude in the Landau gauge of the covariant TMG theory.\ This calculation includes both the dilaton-exchange contributions and the graviton-exchange contributions in the $(s,t,u)$ channels and is thus highly nontrivial because the dilaton-exchange diagrams are absent in the unitary gauge calculation (corresponding to the conventional TMG theory\,\cite{Deser:1981wh} without dilation field) and the Landau-gauge graviton propapagtor \eqref{eq:Dh-Landau} has a different high-energy behavior from the unitary-gauge propagator \eqref{eq:Dh-xi-zeta=0}.\ For convenience, we consider the $2\ito 2$ graviton scattering process in the center-of-mass frame:
+Using the Feynman rules derived in Appendix\,\ref{app:Bnew}, we explicitly compute the four-point massive graviton scattering amplitude in the Landau gauge of the WTMG theory.\ This calculation includes both the dilaton-exchange contributions and the graviton-exchange contributions in the $(s,t,u)$ channels and is thus highly nontrivial because the dilaton-exchange diagrams are absent in the unitary gauge calculation (corresponding to the conventional TMG theory\,\cite{Deser:1981wh} without dilation field) and the Landau-gauge graviton propapagtor \eqref{eq:Dh-Landau} has a different high-energy behavior from the unitary-gauge graviton propagator \eqref{eq:Dh-unitary}.\ We will show that the four graviton amplitude as computed in the Landau gauge equals the four graviton amplitude computed in the unitary gauge.\ This equivalence explicitly proves the gauge-invariance of the physical graviton amplitude and serves as a nontrivial consistency check on our new BRST quantization of the WTMG theory (including dilaton field).\ Hence, our Landau-gauge calculation of the four-point graviton amplitude significantly differs from and goes beyond the previous calculation\,\cite{TMG-DCx} of the four-point graviton amplitude in the conventional TMG theory (corresponding only to the unitary gauge of our WTMG theory).